ductoan10th11/lixi/README.md

 Hi!
+I'm Toan
-I'm Toan and I am programing!
+I am a programing and a Photographer!